thangarajvisolve/Sample/README.markdown

       simulation_log_bp_sub.conf

   * Once the blood pressure subscriber is started it will retrieve data from the Topic.
-Subscriber uses ContentFilterTopic to retrieve messages based on the

-  Device ID from a single topic.
+Subscriber uses ContentFilterTopic to retrieve messages based on the device ID from a single topic.

   NOTE : `The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.`

 3.3.
 Start the `blood pressure alarm` on the other terminal by passing the various options suffix to the command.